lunaticstraydog/imantics/README.md

 pip install -U .
 ```
 ## Usage
-A tutorial is available in examples/tutorial.ipybn
+A new tutorial is available in examples/tutorial.ipybn
-It shows a short example of imantics coco workflow, although it is non functionnal because of the absence of data
+It shows a short example of imantics coco workflow.
+Other examples are available in the examples/ directory
 <p align="center">
   <a href="/jsbroks/imantics/stargazers">
     <img src="https://img.shields.io/github/stars/jsbroks/imantics.svg">